 When’s the best time to stargaze?

-The best time of year to stargaze is autumn, winter and spring; you can still stargaze in summer but there aren’t as many opportunities.
+The best time of year to go stargazing in North Wales is autumn, winter and spring; you can still stargaze in summer but there aren’t as many opportunities.
 If you want to see the Milky Way you’ll need to make sure there isn’t a full moon by checking the new moon times; the best time to go is just before, during and soon after each new moon.

 What equipment do I need?